spacetelescope/stenv/README.md

 This repository builds YAML files that define environments for a `conda` installation.
 The `stenv-stable.yml` , `stenv-latest.yml`, and `stenv-dev.yml` files provide minimum definitions for building this environment with stable pinned versions, latest released versions, and latest Git commits, respectively.
-Additionally, each [release](https://github.com/spacetelescope/stenv/releases) provides frozen environment files (specific version definitions at a snapshot in time) that are built and tested on each supported platform and Python version.
+Each [release](https://github.com/spacetelescope/stenv/releases) provides frozen environment files (specific version definitions at a snapshot in time) that are built and tested on each supported platform and Python version using GitHub Actions.

 ## Tested Platforms